-^{} Members should note that the Non-Treasury Investments during 2019/20 related to property purchase, no property investment purchases were made in 2020/21.
+Members should note that the Non-Treasury Investments during 2019/20 related to property purchase.
+No purchases classed as property investment purchases were made in 2020/21.
 During the year the Council did acquire the Spindles Shopping Centre.
 This purchase is part of the regeneration of the town centre and is held in the Council's accounts under the category of Other Land and Buildings.